So there is an important distinction that needs to be made…

 That’s all that’s happening.

-Bottom line is, you’re still awesome.
+Bottom line is, you’re awesome.